Dave MacLeod

 Dave MacLeod (born 17 July 1978) is a Scottish rock climber, ice climber, mixed climber, and climbing author.
-MacLeod is known for being the second-ever person to free solo a graded route (Darwin Dixit in Margalef, in 2008), and for climbing one of the hardest traditional climbing routes in the world (Rhapsody on Dumbarton Rock, graded E11 7a, in 2006).
+MacLeod is known for being the second-ever person in history to free solo an graded rock climbing route, which he did with his 2008 ascent of Darwin Dixit in Margalef, and for being the first-ever person in history to free an E11 / graded traditional climbing route with his 2006 acsent of Rhapsody on Dumbarton Rock.

 Climbing career

 Rock climbing

 North West face of Dumbarton Rock.
 Rhapsody and Requiem follow the line of the thin and tallest crack in the centre of the face.
 Rhapsody holds the line of the crack all the way to the top, while Requiem veers right.

 In April 2006, MacLeod established the climb Rhapsody on Dumbarton Rock which, at a grade of E11 7a, was the hardest traditional climbing route in the world at the time.
 The ascent of Rhapsody is the subject of the movie E11 (2006) directed by Paul Diffley and produced by Hot Aches Productions.

 In 2008, MacLeod became the second-ever person free solo an graded route (Darwin Dixit in Margalef).

-In 2008, MacLeod completed the traditional rock climb Echo Wall, an extreme and as-yet ungraded rock climb on Ben Nevis, which took two years of preparation.
+In 2008, MacLeod made the first free ascent of another traditional climbing route he called Echo Wall, on Ben Nevis, which took two years of preparation.
 MacLeod left the route ungraded but in 2024, suggested a grade of E10 7a for the route.
+In 2024, James Pearson made the first repeat of Echo Wall calling it "hard E11".

-In addition to his achievements in traditional rock climbing, MacLeod has also successfully created and completed sport climbing routes and projects up to the grade of (A Muerte at Siurana, in 2007) and has established bouldering problems up to the grade of (Natural Method on the Skeleton Boulder at Glen Nevis in 2012).
+In addition to his achievements in traditional rock climbing, MacLeod has also created new sport climbing routes and completed projects up to the grade of (A Muerte at Siurana, in 2007), and has established bouldering problems up to the grade of (Natural Method on the Skeleton Boulder at Glen Nevis in 2012).

 On 28 August 2010, MacLeod and Tim Emmett established the route The Usual Suspects on Sron Uladail on Harris, provisionally graded E9 7a, in an ascent broadcast live on BBC Two Scotland.
 As part of their preparation, MacLeod and Emmett successfully established five new routes on five Hebridean islands (counting Lewis with Harris as two separate islands) in five days, an achievement documented in the BBC Scotland series 5 Climbs, 5 Islands (later released on DVD as Triple 5).
 MacLeod has continued his association with BBC Scotland, filming The First Great Climb (broadcast on 22 November 2011), in which he replicated a successful 1876 attempt on the Stack of Handa using the type of equipment that would have been available at the time, and Climbing – No Limits! (broadcast on 12 April 2012), establishing new routes in the Yorkshire Dales and the Peak District.